gabrieldansereau/ms_downscaling_metawebs/README.md

 terrestrial tetrapod metaweb [@Braga2019SpaAna; @Galiana2021SpaSca] and for willow-galler-parasitoid networks [@Gravel2019BriElt], where connectance was higher in northern regions.
-However, those are systems with different numbers of species and environmental conditions (*e.g.* Europe and Canada could differ due to varying climatic conditions, land-use, and speciesc composition at the same latitudes).
+However, those are systems with different numbers of species and environmental conditions (*e.g.*, Europe and Canada could differ due to varying climatic conditions, land-use, and speciesc composition at the same latitudes).
 Further research should investigate why these results might differ between continents and ecological systems and whether it is due to the